opensearch-project/project-website/_posts/2024-12-xx-hybrid-search-optimization.md

 [Hybrid search combines keyword and neural search to improve search relevance](https://opensearch.org/docs/latest/search-plugins/hybrid-search) and this combination shows promising results across industries and [in benchmarks](https://opensearch.org/blog/semantic-science-benchmarks/).

-As of [OpenSearch 2.18 hybrid search](https://opensearch.org/docs/latest/search-plugins/hybrid-search/) is linearly combining keyword search (e.g. match queries) with neural search (transforming queries to vector embeddings by using machine learning models).
+As of [OpenSearch 2.18 hybrid search](https://opensearch.org/docs/latest/search-plugins/hybrid-search/) is linearly combining keyword search (for example match queries) with neural search (transforming queries to vector embeddings by using machine learning models).
 This combination is configured in a search pipeline.
 It defines the post processing of the result sets for keyword and neural search by normalizing the scores of each and then combining them with one of currently three available techniques (arithmetic, harmonic or geometric mean).

 This search pipeline configuration lets OpenSearch users define how to normalize the scores and how to weigh the result sets.